 Cardiac output refers to the amount of blood your heart pumps in a minute.
 To a runner, a better cardiac output means your muscles fibers are going to be receiving more oxygen during the workout.
 By adding some of these speed workouts 2-3 times a week you can increase your cardiac output!

-Hill Repeats: Find a hill that is challenging but not so steep that you can’t maintain a good stride.
-(Example: short hill repeats (30-45 seconds), walk for 10-15 seconds, jog down)
+Find a hill that is challenging but not so steep that you can’t maintain a good stride.

-Fartleks: Swedish for “speed play”, running alternate surges with easy running as recovery (Example: run 200 meters vigorously, and then 200 meters easy to recover (X4)).
+Swedish for “speed play,” try running alternate surges with easy running as recovery.

-Tempo Runs: Faster paced run that increases your lactate threshold—the burn you feel in your legs when you run fast (Example: Run 1 mile easy, then 2 miles at 5K pace, then 1 mile easy).
+Example: Run 1 mile easy, then 2 miles at 5K pace, then 1 mile easy.

-Pre workout/race: Meals need to be nutritious and 3-4 hours prior to running to prevent sloshing and to give time for digestion.
-Snacks would include a simple sugar (banana, handful of crackers, juice, etc.) 30-60 minutes before running.
+Meals need to be nutritious and eaten 3-4 hours prior to running to prevent sloshing and to give time for digestion.
+Snacks should include a simple sugar (banana, handful of crackers, juice, etc.) 30-60 minutes before running.

-After workout/race: After you run you will need to replenish your carbs, protein, electrolytes and fluids within 15-60 minutes.
+After you run, you will need to replenish your carbs, protein, electrolytes and fluids within 15-60 minutes.
 This will help with recovery, but be cautious and don’t overeat.

 The last tip I have for runners is to remember the reason why you run.
-Whether it’s to live healthy lifestyle for your family or to handle the stress in your life, use that motivation to push you through your training and always give it your best.
+Whether it’s to live a healthy lifestyle to be there for your family or to handle the stress in your life, use that motivation to push you through your training and always give it your best.

 “To give anything less than your best is to sacrifice the gift.”- Steve Prefontaine